Beselinho/Yahtzee/README.md

 - Full House: 25 points provided that one has three-of-a-kind and the other two dice are a pair;
 - Small Straight: 30 points provided four of the dice have consecutive values; <br>

-My idea for a strategy, quite a simple one acutally, is to always check the highest chance to score points, or in other words to always check before taking actions which scenario is more probable, hitting a FH or hitting a SS.
+My idea for a strategy, quite a simple one actutally, is to always check the highest chance to score points, or in other words to always check before taking actions which scenario is more probable, hitting a FH or hitting a SS.
 For that I needed to know for each combination of dices what are the chances to hit either FH or SS.
 So I made an algorithm using expectiMax to determine for each of the two outcomes and for the number of actions left and for each of the 252 unique combinations of dices the chances to hit and stored them in a table.

 ## The results
 I needed to set a baseline so I try the worst strategy I thought of and that is to always roll, make no actions.
 This strategy got surprisingly, for me at least, an average of aproximately 20 point out of a total of 55 when I run the game for 1 million times <br>